 Thermal Dynamics, Digital Painting

-TD integrates my past styles and influences into an expansive new open-ended process of creative possibility.
+TD integrates my past styles and influences into an expansive open-ended process of creative possibility.
 It is painted digitally, but designed to be re-created, in any size, with traditional paint and collage mediums.

-It is composed of a variety of layers that I develop, using photographs I take of graphically strong moments in everyday life.
+It is composed of a variety of layers that I develop, using photographs I take of graphically strong in everyday life.
 From organic patterns in nature, to shadows, to light reflections, to man made structures, I am always watching in wonderment at the world around me, looking for captivating forms.
 I strip the photos down to black & white, extract the desired forms, then re-draw them in my own hand-style, into clean vector-like graphics that can be used as layers.
 I integrate my own patterns and drawn layers as well.

 This new body of work seems to be communicating something about how technology is influencing and transforming not only our minds, bodies and lives, but the life of the planet Earth as well.
 What does it look deep inside our subconscious as we process all this change?
 How does it look when all this new technology-infused experience crashes, intersects, blends, mixes and merges with our ancient biological human circuitry?

 How does our emotional experience, our relationships, our joy and grief, our victories and defeats, effect the colors and shapes that are projected onto the big screen of our conscious mind?